dingotiles/dingo-postgresql-broker/docs/etcd_schema.md

 That is, the service instance `f1` (normally would be a long UUID string) has the public router port `33006`.

-The value of `/routing/nextport` is the next available public port to be assigned to the next new service instance/cluster.
+The value of `/routing/nextport` is the next available public port to be assigned to the next new service instancestate.

 NOTE: the `/routing` section of data is the only "permanent" data in the KV store.
 The allocation of a public port to each service instance represents the "contract" made with the end user.
 We cannot change the public port; but we can change where each service instance node/container is run etc.